-- The fully revised third edition focuses on core technologies and has an integrated approach to immobilization and hazards
+- Focuses on core technologies and an integrated approach to immobilization and hazards

-- New material has been added including scientific findings such as on wasteform performance and novel technological developments
+- Includes new scientific findings on wasteform performance and novel technological developments

-- Expanded coverage of decommissioning and decommissioning waste including clearance of bulk materials from regulatory control and novel processing approaches
+- Provides expanded coverage on decommissioning waste, including clearance of bulk materials from regulatory control and novel processing approaches

-- Each chapter focuses on a different matrix used in nuclear waste immobilization: cement, bitumen, glass and new materials
+- Focuses on different matrices used in nuclear waste immobilization, including cement, bitumen, glass and new materials

 Materials, environmental and energy scientists, engineers and researchers, Anyone researching or developing materials for nuclear waste management including processing, immobilization, storage, transportation and disposal